TTDLLC/uaw1284-mbr-srv/README.md

 - Structured logging with Pino and per-request correlation IDs
 - `/api/health` endpoint that reports environment, build version, and backing service status
 - Shared EJS layout with Local 1284 branding for member/admin views
+- MongoDB (via Mongoose) for roster and membership data

 Project Structure
 -----------------